 The World Climate Service seasonal discussion and forecast for autumn was issued a few days ago, and as always the North Atlantic MSLP pattern featured heavily as an important consideration in the forecast, especially for Europe.
-Guidance from the leading seasonal dynamical models, provided by the Copernicus Climate Change Service, typically provides a significant component of the WCS analysis, but it is important to bear in mind that seasonal dynamical model forecasts have very limited skill – and that the skill varies by model, by location, and by time of year.
+Guidance from the leading seasonal dynamical models, including those provided by the Copernicus Climate Change Service, typically provides a significant component of the WCS analysis, but it is important to bear in mind that seasonal dynamical model forecasts have very limited skill – and that the skill varies by model, by location, and by time of year.

 To illustrate, the latest multi-model seasonal forecast for MSLP over the North Atlantic and Europe domain is shown below.
 There is a weak indication of unusual low pressure over Greenland and Iceland, and this suggests that the North Atlantic Oscillation (NAO) may finally return to its positive phase after an extraordinary spell of negative NAO conditions since late April.